On the Road Again...But With Healthful Snacks

 - Crackers with cheese slices

-- Pretzels with a small container of peanut better
+- Pretzels with a small container of peanut butter

 - Dried fruit (raisins, apricots, banana chips)